Amenofisch/monbazoumodinstaller/README.md

 # monbazoumodinstaller
-Easily install mods for Mon Bazou using Drag and Drop
+Easily install simple one-dll mods for Mon Bazou using Drag and Drop

 ## Workflow
 1. Create a new branch